Chiral excitation flows of a multinode network based on synthetic gauge fields: Analytical solutions of four-node and six-node boson-aSGF models

-Since the four-node and six-node boson-aSGF models have simple explicit expressions of eigenstates and energy levels, we here derive the analytic solutions for the dynamics of the node excited-state populations $P_e^j(t)$.
-In the single-excitation subspace, the Hamiltonian~\eqref{equ:SGFCmodel} can be written as the following matrix form,
+Since the four-node and six-node boson-aSGF models have simple explicit expressions of eigenstates and energy levels, here, we derive the analytic solutions for the dynamics of the node excited-state populations $P_e^j(t)$.
+In the single-excitation subspace, the Hamiltonian~\eqref{equ:SGFCmodel} can be written in the following matrix form with $n=4$:

 where the basis kets are $\{|j\rangle\equiv a^\dagger_j|G\rangle, |c\rangle=c^\dagger|G\rangle\}$ with $j=1,\dots,n$.

 To solve the four-node boson-aSGF model with hopping phase $\theta_{j,j+1}=\pi/2$, we change the basis kets from $\{|1\rangle,|2\rangle,|3\rangle,|4\rangle\}$ to $\{|\alpha\rangle,|\beta\rangle,|\gamma\rangle,|\delta\rangle\}$, where the latter set consists of the eigenstates of the four-node SGF Hamiltonian.
 The unitary transformation is given by